Liuzhizhiooo/CHeGCN-CNN_enhanced_Heterogeneous_Graph/ReadMe.md

 ## Dataset

-The dataset will be made public after this paper is accepted.
+The Beijing dataset and Shenzhen dataset will be made public after this paper is accepted.

-The detail information about this dataset can be found in [CHeGCN]().
+The details about this dataset can be found in our [article](placehodler).

 `./dataset`